It is a well-known fact that marijuana plants use light as energy. Light schedules play a huge role in determining the stage of life of your plants.

-Remember, to make sure your plant thrives during the flowering stage you need to adhere to the light schedule.
-Proper lighting is essential to your plants health.
-Too many mishaps with the light cycle could result in damage to your plants.
+Remember, to make sure your weed plant thrives during the flowering stage you need to adhere to the light schedule.

 If you shifted the light schedule to 12 hours of darkness/ 12 hours of light and a few weeks have passed with no flowering, there are 3 possible causes: either your grow room has some light leaks, the lights were on for too long or the light may have been on at the time there was supposed to be darkness.